Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: Introduction

-This has to be contrasted with the general, non-localized case.
+This has to be contrasted with the general, ergodic case.
 In one dimension, there is no phase transition in a clean system at finite temperatures.
-Thus, the time evolution is always analytic and Eq.~\eqref{intro2} implies that the norm of the $k$-fold commutator $[H,O_i^\alpha]^{(k)}$ has to grow slower than factorially.
-In Ref.~\cite{AvdoshkinDymarsky}, it has been shown that this is indeed the case, however, the derived bound for the total norm grows much faster than exponential and almost factorially.
-It has been hypothesized that any generic quantum chaotic system will asymptotically saturate this bound \cite{AvdoshkinDymarsky,ParkerCao}.
-Thus, we have a sharp contrast between the growth of the operator norm of the $k$-fold commutator of a local operator with the Hamiltonian between a localized system, where it can grow at most exponentially, and a non-localized system, where an almost factorial growth is expected in general.
+Thus, the time evolution is always analytic and Eq.~\eqref{intro2} implies that the norm of the $k$-fold commutator $[H,A_i]^{(k)}$ has to grow slower than factorially.
+In Ref.~\cite{AvdoshkinDymarsky}, it has been shown that this is indeed the case; however, the derived bound for the total norm grows much faster than exponentially and almost factorially: $||[H,A_i]^{(k)}||_2\sim(k/\ln k)^k$.
+The {\it operator growth hypothesis} states that any generic quantum chaotic system will asymptotically saturate this bound \cite{AvdoshkinDymarsky,ParkerCao}.
+Thus, we have a sharp contrast between the growth of the operator norm of the $k$-fold commutator of a local operator with the Hamiltonian between a \ch{strictly exponentially localized}, non-ergodic system, where it can grow at most exponentially, and a non-localized system, where an almost-factorial growth is expected in general.
 This qualitative difference in the operator norm growth is what we will investigate here.
-To avoid misunderstandings, we want to stress already here that what we mean by a local operator and what we will investigate in the following is an operator $O^\alpha_j$ which resides on lattice site $j$ in the microscopic model.
-In contrast, operators of the form $O^\alpha=\sum_j O^\alpha_j$ are also often called local conserved charges if $[H,O^\alpha]=0$ and are of particular importance in integrable models.
-Operators of the type $O^\alpha$, which are sums of local densities but which extend over the entire lattice, are also the type of operators whose growth is investigated in Refs.~\cite{ParkerCao,HevelingGemmer}.
-The latter type of operators are not of interest for a study of localization and we will not consider them here.
+To avoid misunderstandings, we want to stress already here that what we mean by a local operator and what we will investigate in the following is an operator $A_i$ which resides on lattice site $i$ in the microscopic model.
+In contrast, operators of the form $A=\sum_i A_i$ are also often called local conserved charges if $[H,A]=0$ and are of particular importance in integrable models.
+Operators of the type $A$, which are sums of local densities but which extend over the entire lattice, are also the type of operators whose growth has been investigated in Refs.~\cite{ParkerCao,HevelingGemmer}.
+The latter type of operators are not of interest for a study of localization and we will not consider them here. \ch{From hereon we will therefore drop the lattice index with the understanding that $A$ is always a local operator.}

+We note that in contrast to real-time evolution, the Euclidean time evolution of operators can be directly connected to questions of quantum chaos and the eigenstate thermalization hypothesis (ETH) \cite{AvdoshkinDymarsky,ParkerCao}.
+First, the Frobenius norm of a local operator $A$ under Euclidean time evolution in the energy eigenbasis for a finite system of size $L$ is given by